Sustainability in Action

 Facilitating nearly 100% of vehicle purchases made by agencies throughout California, Nevada, Arizona, and Hawaii and generating more than $101 million in annual savings ($2,900 per vehicle) in comparison to operating costs for the same vehicles if managed by other agencies as owned assets.

 Deploying Alternative Fuel Vehicles (AFVs), electric, and low-GHG vehicles wherever possible.
-In FY 2012, 84% of the replacement vehicles ordered were categorized as “green,” as defined by the Energy Policy Act of 1992.
-The following is a breakout of current fleet by vehicle type:
+The following is a breakout of the current fleet by vehicle type:

 - 43% AFV - E85

 - 1.0% Compressed natural gas (CNG), gasoline/CNG capable, electric, plug-in hybrid/gasoline